Robustness Against Weak or Invalid Instruments: Exploring Nonlinear Treatment Models with Machine Learning

+We propose a novel two-stage curvature identification (\texttt{TSCI}) method to infer the treatment effect.
+An important operational step is to fit the treatment model with a machine learning (ML) algorithm, e.g., random forests, boosting, or deep neural networks. {This first-stage ML model enhances the IV's strength by learning a general conditional mean model of treatment given the IVs, instead of restricting to a linear association model.} {In the second stage, we leverage the ML prediction and adjust for different IV violation forms.} {A} main novelty of our proposal is to estimate the bias resulting from {high complexity of the first-stage ML} and implement {a corresponding} bias correction step; see more details in Section \ref{sec: second stage}.

+We show that the \texttt{TSCI} estimator is asymptotically Gaussian when the generalized IV strength measure is sufficiently large.
+We further devise a data-dependent way of choosing the most suitable violation form among a collection of IV violation forms. {By including the valid IV setting into the selection,} our proposed general \texttt{TSCI} methodology does not exclude the possibility of the IVs being valid but provides a robust IV method {against} different invalidity forms.

-To sum up, the contribution of the current paper is two-folded: \begin{enumerate} \item Our proposed TSCI method is a robust instrumental variable approach allowing for invalid IVs.
-TSCI conducts self-checking of the IV assumptions by exploring a non-linear relationship between the treatment and IVs.
-TSCI leads to more reliable causal conclusion than the existing methods by {allowing for a broad class of invalid IVs.} \item We integrate {machine learning algorithms} into the {TSCI} method. {A} methodological novelty of TSCI is its bias correction in the second stage, which addresses the issue of overfitting bias due to the machine learning algorithm. \end{enumerate}
+To sum up, the contribution of the current paper is {two-fold:} \begin{enumerate} \item \texttt{TSCI} explores a nonlinear treatment model with ML and leads to more reliable causal conclusions than existing methods assuming valid IVs. \item {\texttt{TSCI} provides an efficient way of integrating the first-stage ML.} {A} methodological novelty of \texttt{TSCI} is its bias correction in {its} second stage, which addresses the issue of {high complexity and potential overfitting of} ML. \end{enumerate}